adhoc-dev/sale/sale_subscription_ux/README.rst

 Sale Subscription UX
 ====================

 #.
-Add a boolean option to quit period description on invoice narration.
+Adds a boolean option to quit period description on invoice narration.
 By default the value is true and Odoo will show the period in the invoice.
 #.
-Add Dates required boolean field on Subscription Template model, if setted, then the Start date and End date will be required
+Adds Dates required boolean field on Subscription Template model, if setted, then the Start date and End date will be required
 #.
-Update line data: update price in subscription lines from the values in the related products
+Updates line data: update price in subscription lines from the values in the related products
 #.
-Add menu item for Subscription Lines in the Suscription main menu.
+Adds menu item for Subscription Lines in the Suscription main menu.
+#.
+Adds in the list view in the Sales Order model,  a column with the MRR.
+If it's a subscription, it will show a positive number, if not, the amount shown will be 0.
+#.
+Allows to hide the column that cointains the client_order_ref field in the Subscriptions list view.

 Installation
 ============